 - Rental for group functions, weddings, festivals, & events

-The campground owner created a small fishing pond however, no swimming is allowed.
+There’s a small fishing pond however, no swimming is permitted.
 Also, there is a small arena where a local astronomer conducts star parties and educational events.

 The bath house was average to fair.
 It is very dated but clean.
 There were two stalls with showers and three sinks.
 The lighting in the bath house was poor.
 The water pressure was acceptable.
 We are unable to review the laundry room as we didn’t see or use it.
 Recycling and trash dumpsters are located near the entrance/exit.
 There is no pool.